 Anyone who did not have both doses of the MMR vaccine as a child can contact a GP to arrange to be vaccinated.

 There's currently no cure for mumps, but the infection should pass within 1 or 2 weeks.

 Treatment is used to relieve symptoms and includes:

 Mumps usually passes without causing serious damage to a person's health.
 Serious complications are rare.

-Most cases of mumps occur in young adults (usually born between 1980 and 1990) who didn't receive the MMR vaccine as part of their childhood vaccination schedule or didn't have mumps as a child.
+Most cases of mumps occur in younger adults who did not receive the MMR vaccine as part of their childhood vaccination schedule and did not have mumps as a child.

 Older adults who were born in the UK before the vaccine was introduced are likely to have had mumps as a child.
 Once you have been infected by the mumps virus, you normally develop a life-long immunity to further infection.